DBC68/SimpleDataBinding/README.md

 # SimpleDataBinding
-Simple iOS Data Binding via NSNotificationCenter

 This project demonstrates simple iOS data binding using NSNotifications.

-Included is the category NSObject+DataBinding that includes the following methods:
+Included is the category <b>NSObject+DataBinding</b> that includes the following methods:

 <b>\-(void)registerForDataBindingNotification</b>